bmwcarit/MoCOCrW/doc/examples/example_ecies.md

 ## Key Derivation Function (KDF)

-MoCOCrW offers different key derivation functions.
+MoCOCrW offers various key derivation functions.
 The following example shows how to change the KDF used by ECIES.
-In addition, the example shows how to set the optional salt for the key derivation.
+In addition, the example also shows how to set the optional salt for the key derivation.

 ### Encryption